 At the Pacific Southwest Railway Museum, we are always working on repairing or restoring locomotives or train cars from our collection.
 The Locomotive and Car Restoration fund directly supports our efforts to return as much of our collection as possible to active service for your enjoyment.
 You can view our entire collection of locomotives, cars, and other on-rail equipment at psrm.org/trains.

 Southern Pacific 70T GE switch locomotive #5119 is close to the hearts of many at the Association.
 Having just received an extensive fuel injection and oil system overhaul, 5119 has returned to active duty after years of stagnation in the PSRM yard.
 Now that the locomotive is operational, the next step in 5119’s restoration is returning the locomotive to it’s original appearance.
-Plans call for all of 5119’s original fixtures to be reinstalled, post-manufacture additions removed, and a brand new paint job in SP’s “Tiger Stripes” paint scheme like the locomotive would have worn while in service on the Coronado Branch in San Diego County.
+Plans call for all of 5119’s original fixtures to be reinstalled, post-manufacture additions removed, and a brand new paint job in SP’s “Tiger Stripes” paint scheme like the locomotive would have worn while in service in San Diego County.
 You can read more about 5119 on its detailed equipment page.

 One of the Association’s newest acquisitions, Southern Pacific low-nosed GP-9 #3709 was just the second of its type to be delivered to the SP in 1959.
 SP owned the locomotive until it was sold to the US Army Transportation School in 1987 where it bounced around the country among multiple service branches before being acquired by the PSRMA in 2013.
 Though restoration has not yet begun on this locomotive, the locomotive ran shortly before acquisition.
-Plans call for the full SP light package to be reinstalled, post-manufacture additions to be removed, and a fresh SP “Bloody Nose” paint scheme to be applied to her exterior.
+Plans call for the full SP light package to be reinstalled, post-manufacture additions to be removed, and a fresh SP “Bloody Nose” paint scheme applied to her exterior.
 The locomotive also needs new batteries and fluids (a cost upwards of $13,000 just by itself!).
 You can read more about 3709 on its equipment page.

 Perhaps the rarest of PSRMA’s collection of diesel locomotives, SP Alco RS-32 #7304 is one of only three locomotives of its type formerly owned by the SP that still exist today.
 Once part of a fleet of just 35 SP-owned RS-32s, 7304 was sold to the Chrome Crankshaft company in the late 1970s and leased to the San Diego and Arizona Eastern Railroad for service in San Diego.
 The locomotive was then sold to he J. R. Simplot company, an agriculture company based in Idaho, before being donated to the Feather River Railroad Society in early 1990 and acquired by PSRMA in the early 2000s.
 When time and funds permit, the locomotive is to be restored to original condition and returned to demonstration service at Campo.
 You can read more about 7304 on its equipment page.